Chewhern/PKDSA/XPlatformDesktop_ClientApp/AvaloniaUI/readme.md

 **Now it should have no issues..
 And it should work properly but please do note I just address on the bugs..
 I hope they're gone**

+**AvaloniaUI by default uses dotnet 6.0 but for some reasons, the project that I created was using dotnet 7.0.
+If you want to change to dotnet 6.0 kindly changes them in the csproj of both PKDSA_ClientApp and PKDSA_ClientApp.Desktop as Microsoft's dotnet 7.0 have a shorter timespan compare to dotnet 6.0**

 ## Linux
 1. Debian 9 (Stretch)+
 2. Ubuntu 16.04+